Degrees of Freedom in Wireless Interference Networks with Cooperative Transmission and Backhaul Load Constraints: Proof Techniques

 For the considered system model, a proof of achievability involves a choice of assigning messages to transmitters, and a transmission scheme that indicates coding and scheduling decisions.
 We employ \emph{interference-aware} message assignments that divide the network into subnetworks of optimal size, where each subnetwork consists of a fixed number of transmitter-receiver pairs.
 The messages destined for receivers in a subnetwork can only be assigned to transmitters within the same subnetwork.
 Hence, all of our message assignments satisfy the local cooperation constraint in~\eqref{eq:localcooperation}.
 We then employ a zero-forcing scheme that guarantees complete interference cancellation for all \emph{active} receivers within a subnetwork.
 Because we assume that all channel coefficients are drawn from a continuous joint distribution, thereby ensuring that the probability of any specific realization is zero, cancelling a message's interference at a number $n$ of undesired receivers would require assigning this message at $n$ transmitters other than the transmitter delivering the message.
 Hence, the backhaul load constraint induces a constraint on the number of receivers at which each message's interference can be canceled, and accordingly, a constraint on the size of each subnetwork.

 In~\cite{ElGamal-Annapureddy-Veeravalli-arXiv12}, a cooperation constraint the limits the maximum transmit set size was considered.
-The asymptotic per user DoF was then characterized for Wyner's linear asymmetric network and achievable puDoF values were presented for other network models.
-Here, we employ the results obtained in~\cite{ElGamal-Annapureddy-Veeravalli-arXiv12} by using convex combinations of the schemes that are optimal under a maximum transmit set size constraint, in order to obtain a scheme that is optimal under the considered average transmit set size constraint.
+The asymptotic per user DoF was then characterized for Wyner's linear asymmetric network and achievable per user DoF values were presented for other network models.
+Here, we observe that we can employ the results obtained in~\cite{ElGamal-Annapureddy-Veeravalli-arXiv12} by using convex combinations of the schemes that are optimal under a maximum transmit set size constraint, in order to obtain a scheme that is optimal under the considered average transmit set size constraint.
 By a \emph{convex combintation} of schemes, we refer to employing each of the schemes in a part of the network that consists of a number of successive transmitter-receiver pairs, and that number equals a fraction of the total number of users, with the sum of these fractions equaling unity.

 It is interesting to observe that local cooperation combined with one-shot zero-forcing schemes can be used to achieve significant scalable DoF gains in large networks.
 Further, these gains can be achieved with no or minimal extra load on the backhaul, since deactivating few transmitters not only helps with avoiding interference and splitting the network into small subnetworks, but also releases backhaul resources that could be used to assign active messages at more than one transmitter.
 Finally, it is worth noting that even though we only capture the sum rate through the asymptotic per user DoF criterion, fairness between the users could be achieved through a \emph{fractional reuse} mechanism where user indices are shifted across time or frequency slots.